 Non-profit: Advocating social economy

-Our model is based on solidarity and pooling of means.
+Our model is based on solidarity and the pooling of means, benefits and economic risks.

 Need-based: Providing solutions that fit needs expressed

-We offer services based on need and stay affordable.
+We offer services based on needs and stay affordable.

 Many years have passed since the organisation first began with a few people working away in a cramped office.
 More services have been developed or are being developed and SMartBe now has close to 170 full-time employees.
-SMartFr began its operations in 2010 and has been growing steadily.
-Today SMartFr counts 10 offices and 16 full time employees.
+Today, 75.000 members in Belgium and in 8 other European countries: France, Spain, Sweden, Italy, The Netherlands, Germany, Austria and Hungary have used our cooperative’s services.